 Main text need to be in Times New Roman 11 with single spacing and two columns strictly in accordance with the given dummy format.

-Page limit for each CRS is Half a page. (or two CRS contribution in a page)
+Page limit for each CRS is 1/3 of a A4 page. (or two CRS contribution in a page)

 Paper Size: A4